Ibrahim-norbert/DragonFlyAutomator/README.md

 ## Description
 DragonFlyAutomator is a software that automates the process of image acquisition of a multiwell plate for the Dragonfly Andor 505 microscope.
-The single channel image acquisition is performed using Protocol 59, so please ensure that the protocol is present in the Fusion software.
+Single channel image acquisition is performed using Protocol 59, so please ensure this protocol is present in the Fusion software.
 Protocol 59 must have the following settings: Dapi channel and single burst mode.
-The protocol is used in the autofocus step and is executed at each z-plane position.
-The positioning to the wells is performed either by linear spacing or homography transformation.
+The protocol is required for autofocusing and executed at each z-plane position.
+Well positioning is performed either by linear spacing or homography transformation.
-Both methods will require the sampling of well corners as illustrated in the following image:
+Both methods require sampling of well corners as illustrated in the following images:

 ![Alt text](demo_positioning.png)